 Windsor looks positively idyllic from this long strip of grass sprinkled with trees.

-The green is the centre of town in every sense, bordered by the library and town hall, and a small but international array of restaurants for Indian, pho and pizza.
+The green is the center of town in every sense, bordered by the library and town hall.
+There’s a small but international array of restaurants for Puerto Rican, pho, steaks, and pizza.

-A monument that warrants a close-up look on the green is the Windsor War Memorial, created by eminent sculptor and Windsor resident Evelyn Beatrice Longman in 1929 and comprising a bronze eagle atop a stone cairn.
+A monument that warrants a close-up look on the green is the Windsor War Memorial.
+This was created by eminent sculptor and Windsor resident Evelyn Beatrice Longman in 1929 and comprises a bronze eagle atop a stone cairn.

 5. Oliver Ellsworth Homestead